 Our Acupuncture Services Clinic in Toronto offers two different approaches to acupuncture: Traditional Chinese Medicine, or TCM acupuncture, and Medical acupuncture.
 TCM acupuncture is offered by our TCM/Shiatsu therapist, Gilbert Schaefer.
 Medical acupuncture is offered as an adjunct to chiropractic and naturopathic treatments.
 Please see the descriptions below to aid in deciding which approach is best for you.

 TCM acupuncture: The Eastern Way

-In Eastern medicine, the practitioner is not interested in naming a disease, but in distinguishing a ‘pattern of disharmony’.
+In Eastern medicine, the practitioner is not so much interested in naming a disease, but in distinguishing and diagnosing a ‘pattern of disharmony’.
 The body and mind are viewed as a whole functioning unit, not as a collection of anatomical parts.
 If one part becomes underactive or overactive, it affects the functioning of the whole body.
 Symptoms, such as pain, tiredness, or anxiety, are seen as evidence of the imbalance in the whole body.

 TCM Acupuncture treats the whole body with special attention given to your problem area.
 Gilbert is trained to look at your life patterns (symptoms, eating habits, facial colour, etc.) in order to draw a picture of the imbalances.
 The aim of the treatment is to re-balance the body to promote harmonious functioning once again.